 The proposal (in section III.A.3) contains a list of 12 principles to be used in drafting a service level agreement (SLA) that reflect the global community’s priorities and concerns, taking into consideration elements in the existing NTIA agreements that, in the interest of stability and continuity, could be integrated in the new contract.

-The CRISP team’s proposal does not include a detailed set of legal provisions, as these are expected to be drafted by legal staff from the RIRs as a part of implementation.
+The CRISP Team’s proposal does not include a detailed set of legal provisions, as these are expected to be drafted by legal staff from the RIRs as a part of the implementation.
 Based on these principles, the RIRs will develop the SLA text.